All Episodes

 And it really isn't that hard.

-The UK is doing 10% across the board cuts now.
+The UK is doing 10% across-the-board cuts now.

-France and Germany soon gonna follow.
+France and Germany are soon going to follow.

 Yeah, we might have riots and protests, but you see who's rioting and protesting.

-At the bare mention of cuts, even before they happen.
+That's going to happen anyway at the bare mention of cuts, even before they happen.

 I'm happy for them to suffer pain.

-You know, I just I've I've I'm I'm getting sick and tired of these people thinking they're entitled to feed off of everybody else, that they're entitled to a life of no charges and no costs simply because of Well, now you may think that's cruel, but the people in this country who are not depending on everybody else to eat are experiencing pain of their own.
+You know, I just, I'm getting sick and tired of these people thinking they're entitled to feed off of everybody else, that they're entitled to a life of no charges and no costs simply because of.

 They're losing their jobs.